dapr/docs/daprdocs/content/en/developing-applications/sdks/_index.md

 Select your [preferred language below]({{< ref "#sdk-languages" >}}) to learn more about client, server, actor, and workflow packages.

-- **Client SDK**: The Dapr client allows you to invoke Dapr building block APIs and perform each building block's actions
+- **Client**: The Dapr client allows you to invoke Dapr building block APIs and perform each building block's actions
 - **Server extensions**: The Dapr service extensions allow you to create services that can be invoked by other services and subscribe to topics
 - **Actor**: The Dapr Actor SDK allows you to build virtual actors with methods, state, timers, and persistent reminders
 - **Workflow**: Dapr Workflow makes it easy for you to write long running business logic and integrations in a reliable way